TORICA/Link/README.md

-Thins you may want to cover:
+Things you may want to cover:

 *Python version 3.x